RituPande/ritupande.github.io/_posts/2025-07-20-Character-Theory.md

 ### 3.3 Finding Irredicble Representation Matrix from the Character Table

+For a group element 𝑔,  the matrix entries of an irrep 𝜌(𝑔) can be extracted from characters using the formula:

+USe projector method
+​

 # 4. Appendix

 ## 4.1 Finding Character Table of Finite Abelian Groups